boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 As depicted in {{fig-end-to-end}}, the realization of an RFC XXXX Network Slice (i.e., connectivity with performance commitments) involves the provider network and partially the AC (the PE-side of the AC).
 Note that the provisioning of a new Network Slice may rely on a partial or full pre-provisioned segment (e.g., a new Network Slice may rely on an existing AC).
-The customer sites segment is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the customer sites infrastructure is usually over-provisioned and involves short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
+The customer site segment is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the customer site infrastructure is usually over-provisioned and involves short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
 In other words, the main focus for the enforcement of end-to-end SLOs is managed at the Network Slice between PE interfaces connected to the AC.

 ~~~~
 {::include ./drawings/tn-sections.txt}